On this page:

 Victoria’s population peaked at almost 6.694 million people in June 2020.
 The year 2019/20 contained only one ‘pandemic’ quarter.
 Growth was below 100,000 for the year though, compared with an average growth of 140,00 for the five previous years.
 During the year 2020/21 Victoria’s population decreased by 44,700 people to finish at 6.649 million in June 2021.

-Chart 1: Total population and population change, Victoria
+Chart 1: Total population and population change in Victoria

 Quarterly change data show more detail.
 The population has decreased for five consecutive quarters (see Chart 2 below).
 The last time Victoria’s population decreased was in the June quarter of 1993.
 This was during the 1990s recession.
 Victoria lost migrants to overseas and interstate.